ProzorroUKR/openprocurement.api/docs/source/standard/document.rst

     * `notice` - **Contract notice**

+      NOT USED ANYMORE.
+Now it's use as sign document.

-      The formal notice that gives details of a contract being signed and valid to start implementation.
+      Earlier this type of document was used as the formal notice that gives details of a contract being signed and valid to start implementation.
 This may be a link to a downloadable document, to a web page, or to an official gazette in which the notice is contained.

     * `contractSigned` - **Signed Contract**